Programs in Graduate Study

 Conferring of Degrees

 Although the completion of a degree is posted on the student’s transcript at the end of the semester in which it was earned, diplomas are conferred only at the conclusion of Spring Semester with commencement exercises held on campus.
-While attendance at the exercises is not mandatory, students are urged to participate.

 Time Limits for Graduation

-All course work presented for graduation must be earned within seven years from date of Full or Provisional admission to a graduate program.
+All coursework presented for graduation must be earned within seven years from date of Full or Provisional admission to a graduate program.
 This policy covers course work completed at the University or transferred from another institution prior to receiving admission to the program.

-Master of Education, Counselor Education
+Master of Education Degree in Counselor Education

 The Counselor Education Program prepares graduate candidates to be effective counselors in a dynamic profession and society.
 The Program provides a strong academic program which provides candidates the needed knowledge base and counseling skills necessary to work with a diversity of clients.
 Through identification with the counseling profession, its Code of Ethics, and its organizations, the student will develop a strong counselor identity.
 Additionally, the profession believes that graduate candidates must be open to self-reflection and self-challenge to gain and use the personal dispositions necessary to work in a multicultural society.